cpedersen/DSA-Arrays/README.md

 See array.js.

-## Assignments 2 to 4
+## Assignments 2 to 12

-See main.js.
+See array.js and main.js.

-## Assignments 5 to 12

-See separate files.